Wakefield Trinity Women

-Wakefield Trinity Ladies are the women's rugby league team of Wakefield Trinity in Wakefield, England.
-They were founded in 2016 and between 2018 and 2022 they played in the Super League.
-As of 2025, they compete in League One, the third tier of women's rugby league in Britain.
+Wakefield Trinity Women are the women's rugby league team of Wakefield Trinity in Wakefield, England.
+They were founded in 2016 as Wakefield Trinity Ladies and between 2018 and 2022 they played in the Super League.
+As of 2026, they compete in Northern League One, the third tier of women's rugby league in Britain.

 History

 In July 2016, it was announced that the women's team for Wakefield Trinity was being established and would be based at Sharlston Rovers ARLFC for its home ground and that this would also provide its training facilities.
 They were the first women's team to be linked with a men's Super League team and this came with the benefit that the team could play some of its matches as double headers for the men's team at Belle Vue stadium.
 The team planned to take part in the 2017 Summer League and began by organising pre-season friendlies against teams from the WRLA Winter League including Hull Wyke, East Leeds and West Leeds Eagles.
 Their first win, a 10–0 victory over East Leeds, was played in September at Belle Vue before the men's match against Catalans Dragons.